Pet Mice and Chocolate: A Lethal Combination

-Mice and rats in general are very attracted to chocolate, because of the high sugar content and nutrition value.
+Mice and rats in general are very attracted to chocolate, because of its high sugar content and nutritional value.

-In this article, I will highlight some of the risk that comes with feeding chocolate to pet mice.
+In this article, I will highlight some of the risks that come with feeding chocolate to pet mice.

 Cacao plants produce a chemical called Theobromine, which is toxic, to pretty much all animals as well humans.

-While, real chocolate is made of cacao, therefore, chocolate also contains Theobromine.
-Various researches shows, that in low quantities, Theobromine has really good effect on humans.
+While real chocolate is made of cacao, therefore, chocolate also contains Theobromine.
+Various research shows, that in low quantities, Theobromine has a really good effect on humans.

-The consumption of high cacao content chocolate protects the heart (source), increases energy (source), may help strengthen the teeth (source), reduce inflammation (source), helps the respiratory system (source), and offers good mood (source).
+The consumption of high cacao-content chocolate protects the heart (source), increases energy (source), may help strengthen the teeth (source), reduce inflammation (source), helps the respiratory system (source), and offers a good mood (source).

 Can Pet Mice Die from Eating Too Much Chocolate?